LF-digitala-kanaler/LFDS/content/components/web/data-visualization/graphsandcharts.md

       #### Color sets

+      We are going to update the colors for better accessibility.

-      Here are the latest sets of colors to use.
-We are going to update the colors to set colors furder apart from
+      Here are the latest sets of colors to use:

       * Blue colors - 10 colors